rcarver/config/README.md

 * __Cluster__ A collection of Nodes that work together.
 * __Pattern__ A reusable concept that makes up a Blueprint or another Pattern.
 All Pattern operations are idempotent.
-* __Fact__ A bit of information about a Node that cannot be changed, such as memory or IP address.
+* __Fact__ A bit of information that's implicit to a Node.
 * __Variable__ A part of a Blueprint that may be configured.
-Variables may be set on either the Node or Blueprint.
+Variables may be set on either the Node or Cluster.
 * __Service__ A long running application, generally managed by Upstart.
   A Service may be notified that something it depends on has changed.
   When that happens the Service typically restarts.
 * __Hub__ A special node that is used to bootstrap other nodes.
 This can be any node in the system or your development computer.
 * __TODO__ is monitoring/alerting a core concept?